eBay/TrustFabric/Integrations.md

 ## gRPC Based Integration

-TrustFabric tokens can be used as a Token-based Authentication mechanism in applications using GRPC.
+TrustFabric tokens can be used as a Token-based Authentication mechanism in applications using gRPC.

 ## SASL Integration

-SASL enables schemes defined within the oAuth framework for non-HTTP based application protocols.
-TrustFabric can be used as an authorization server for providing oAuth Bearer tokens for SASL based applications.
+SASL enables schemes defined within the OAuth2 framework for non-HTTP based application protocols.
+TrustFabric can be used as an authorization server for providing OAuth2 Bearer tokens for SASL based applications.

 Refer [RFC#7628](https://tools.ietf.org/html/rfc7628) for more details.

-## Service Mesh Integrations
+## Service Mesh Integration

 ### Istio Integration

-TrustFabric tokens can provide strong identity which can be used as a service identity or end user identity.
-TrustFabric tokens can be used as a replacement for Istio's certificate based identity or it can coexist along with it.
+TrustFabric tokens can provide a strong identity which can be used as a service identity or end user identity.
+TrustFabric tokens can be used as a replacement for Istio's certificate based identity or it can coexist.

 **Peer Authentication and Authorization:**